ROCm/rocBLAS/docs/source/handle_stream_device.rst

     if(hipStreamDestroy(stream) != hipSuccess) return EXIT_FAILURE;

 Creating the handle will incur a startup cost.
-There is an additional startup cost for gemm functions to load kernels for a specific device.
-You can call ``rocblas_initialize()`` after calling ``hipSetDevice()`` in order to incur the cost of initializing gemm after setting the device.
+There is an additional startup cost for gemm functions.
+This is to load gemm kernels for a specific device.
+You can shift the gemm startup cost to occur after setting the device by calling ``rocblas_initialize()`` after calling ``hipSetDevice()``.
 This needs to be done once for each device.
 If you have two rocBLAS handles using the same device, you only need to call ``rocblas_initialize()`` once.
 If ``rocblas_initialize()`` is not called, then the first gemm call will have the startup cost.